 Evaluation is carried out to adjust whether the results of the modeling with the desired business understanding are appropriate or not.
 Before the evaluation is carried out, it will be tested first.
 By testing, we can find out whether the system built can achieve the desired business understanding.
-Twenty tests using epoch 50 and distribution between each official account @Telkomsel, @IndosatCare, and @myXLCare, with 90% sharing of data as training data with 10% testing data, 80% training data with testing data as much as 20%, training data as much as 70% with 30% testing data, 60% training data with 40% testing data, 50% training data with 50% testing data.
+Twenty tests using epoch 50 and distribution between each official account @Telkomsel, @IndosatCare, and @myXLCare, with 90% sharing of data as training data with 10% testing data, 80% training data with testing data as much as 20%, training data with 40% testing data, 50% training data with 50% testing data.

-This research used the confusion matrix to evaluate the sentiment classification result model [33].
-There are values of accuracy, precision, and Recall [34]-[36].
-Precision is calculated by dividing the total sentiment classifications that are correctly predicted to be positive (True Positive) by the number of sentiment classifications that are correctly predicted to be positive and the correct sentiment classifications are predicted to be negative in the document (True Negative), so that the prediction results correctly determine whether the sentiment classification is correct, both predicted by humans and predicted by the system is correct.
-In a document, Recall is equal to the total number of predicted true sentiment classifications divided by the number of false-positive predicted and false-positive sentiment classifications.
+This research used the confusion matrix to evaluate the sentiment classification result model [44].
+There are values of accuracy, precision, and Recall, which are calculated by the formula (1)-(3) [45]-[47].

+Precision is calculated by dividing the total sentiment classifications that are correctly predicted to be positive (True Positive - TP) by the number of sentiment classifications that are correctly predicted to be positive and the correct sentiment classifications are predicted to be negative in the document (True Negative - TN), so that the prediction results correctly determine whether the sentiment classification is correct, both predicted by humans and predicted by the system is correct.
+In a document, Recall is equal to the total number of predicted true sentiment classifications divided by the number of false-positive predicted and false-positive sentiment classifications (FP).
 Recall evaluates the proportion of sentiment classifications predicted by humans and those generated by the system.
 At the same time, accuracy is defined as the proportion of the total sentiment classification that is predicted correctly and incorrectly divided by the total sentiment classification in a document.